-Dead Sea Beaches can be found along the Israeli shore of the Dead Sea and are, of course, the lowest beaches in the world.
-Many of the beaches at the Dead Sea are, relatively uniquely for Israel, privately owned and managed and charge an entry fee.
-This is partly due to the constantly changing level of the Dead Sea (each year it shrinks by 1-1.5 meters) meaning that every few years, the beach is in a new location and the supporting services also must move.
+Slather yourself in mud and float in the buoyant waters of the Dead Sea beaches.
+Many of the beaches at the Dead Sea are privately owned and charge an entrance fee.
+This is partly due to the constantly changing level of the Dead Sea (each year it shrinks by 1-1.5 meters), which means that every few years the beach and the supporting services must move to a new location.

-Having said this, there are some public beaches although if you are visiting the Dead Sea as a once in a lifetime experience, it is worth to pay a small amount and get the best experience.
+Having said this, there are some public beaches.
+But if you’re visiting the Dead Sea as a bucket-list destination, it’s well worth paying a small amount to get the best possible experience while visiting.

-Kibbutz Kalia operates the most northern-most beach at the Dead Sea.
-It features great facilities including a bar (perhaps the lowest in the world), restaurant, gift shop, and is friendly for all ages.
-The sea has natural mud which is there for visitors to immerse themselves in.
-Don’t miss the 360 degree view over the desert and the Dead Sea.
-It’s just a 25-minute drive from Jerusalem.
+Kibbutz Kalia operates the northern-most beach at the Dead Sea.
+It features great facilities, including a bar (perhaps the lowest in the world), restaurant, gift shop, pool, changing room facilities, and towel rental.
+Kalia is friendly for all ages, and the sea has natural mud which is there for visitors to immerse themselves in.
+Don’t miss the 360-degree view over the desert.
+Kalia is just a 25-minute drive from Jerusalem

 Typical visitor: International tourists

 Best if you want a conservative and unsurprising Dead Sea beach.